R3BRootGroup/R3BRoot/neuland/docs/neuland_container.md

 **Further remarks:**

-- Please regularly check the update from [this image repository website](https://cloud.sylabs.io/library/yanzhaow/r3bdev/neuland).
-If there is a new version (look at the date of the creation), please repeat the first step.
+- Please regularly check the update from the tag `r3broot` of [this image repository website](https://hub.docker.com/r/yanzhaowang/r3bdev).
+If there is a new version (look at the "last pushed"), please repeat the first step.

 - The R3BRoot version pre-built in the container may not be the latest `dev` branch.
 If you need latest features, please open [a new issue](https://github.com/YanzhaoW/R3BRoot/issues) in the Github website.